ATTENTION RIC STUDENTS: If you can no longer log into RIC email, Blackboard or MyRIC, visit the Student Account Page.

-Remember these three words and a number: Gen Ed, Major, 120 Completing each of these requirements will keep you on track to graduate – and the easiest way to reach 120 credits in four years without summer classes is to take 15 credits each semester
+- Remember these words and a number: General Education, Major, 120 Completing each of these requirements will keep you on track to graduate – and the easiest way to reach 120 credits in four years without summer classes is to take 15 credits each semester

 - When you see the president on campus – and you probably will, say “hi” – and here’s a protocol tip: remember to call her President Carriuolo or Dr. Carriuolo.

 - Remember your peer counselor – he or she will be a great resource for you

 - Make a habit of attending events on campus

 - At least occasionally, call or talk to your parents – they do want to hear how things are going

 - Maybe… just maybe, consider walking the quad once in a while, look up from texting, and make eye contact with someone, smile or say hello.